Hydroxychloroquine

 Scanned the paper and as far as I could see there's not even mention of the dose, nor the duration of use.
 Seems therefore not suitable to draw conclusions from this.

-Same here, scanned the paper and as far as I could see there's not even mention of the dose, nor the duration of use.
+Scanned the paper and as far as I could see there's not even mention of the dose, nor the duration of use.
 After all it's about critically ill patients.
 Seems therefore not suitable to draw conclusions about HCQ from this.

 It strongly seems to me that, after scanning the referenced papers, this conclusion does not correctly represent the conclusions and content of those referenced papers.
-Furthermore, I believe that all the scientific research papers, available at that time, with positive outcomes for HCQ, can not simply be waved away as insignificant.
+Furthermore, I believe that all the scientific research papers, available at that time, with positive outcomes for HCQ, cannot simply be waved away as insignificant.
 Most of the neutral or negative research papers either do not mention the dose or they use a higher dose than in positive studies.
 But more importantly, those researchers used HCQ in a late stage of COVID-19, on severely ill patients, of which we know from previous studies that it's less effective and possibly dangerous according to the safe use guidelines.
-On top of that Thibault Fiolet is linked to the World Health Organization * and linked to the World Economic Forum *, powerful organizations run by the power elite and the ultra-rich with a globalist agenda.
+It even seems that the researchers cherry-picked studies that are negative.

 Studies (September-October 2020)